No results for ""

 This is an example of a flag with three variations:

 Flags also have fallback values.
-The fallback value only returns if an error occurs.
+The fallback value is defined in your code, is one of the flag's variations, and is only returned if an error occurs.
 For example, the SDK serves the fallback value if LaunchDarkly is unreachable, the feature flag key doesn't exist, or the context or user doesn't have a key specified.

 Contexts without a context kind are interpreted as users

 If you are working with an older version of the SDK, you may provide a user object in the evaluation call.
 If you are using an SDK that supports contexts, and don't supply the context kind, then that object is automatically interpreted as a context with a kind of "user."
-To learn more, read Understanding the foundations of contexts.
+To learn more, read Context kinds.

-The SDK does not automatically use the attributes shown on the Contexts or Users list, and attributes are not synchronized across SDK instances.
+The flag evaluation feature adds a context to the Contexts list, if a context with the same key does not already exist.
+However, each SDK evaluates flags based only on the object you provide in the evaluation call.
+In other words, the SDK does not automatically use the attributes shown on the Contexts list, and attributes are not synchronized across SDK instances.
 You must provide all relevant attributes for each evaluation for your targeting rules to apply correctly.
-To learn more, read User and context configuration.
+To learn more, read Context configuration.

 You do not need to create contexts or users manually, but if you want to, you can with the identify feature.
 To learn more, read Identifying and changing contexts.